moribots/motion_planning/README.md

 ### Installation Guide:
 - `git clone git@github.com:moribots/motion_planning.git`
 - `wstool init` (uses the nuturtle.rosinstall file to get my rigid2d library and other utilities)
-- **TEMPORARY:** in the `control` directory, create an empty folder called `include`.
-This will no longer be a requirement once I add the relevant header files to my library.
-See Issue #2.

 * The `map` package: `roslaunch map viz_map.launch`
 	- Probabilistic Roadmap: